ChrisK-0/imeline_ajalugu-wordpress/README.md

 ### Made next_theme buddon re-work on new accordion page load

 Didn't have enough time to figure out how I could include accordion.js in the ajax request to run the button re-work function from that file and not have the long vanilla function in ajax jQuery file.

+## Day 42

+###

+* Removed unused and commented code lines.
+* Accordions close when adding extra accordions to the page.
+Currently prints error in console if no accordions are open upon adding accordions.